 - the payment helps pay for or reinstate a capital asset that will be used to produce income.

-Further information regarding grants or subsidies received by businesses from all other sources can be found in the department’s booklet Grants and subsidies (IR249).
+There is more information regarding grants or subsidies received by businesses from all other sources in our booklet on Grants and subsidies (IR249).